 Sure.
-You could spend a few months serving the planet with an SCA internship at a world famous national park, working around tourists, instagramming well-known geysers in your spare time.
+You could spend a few months serving the planet with SCA at a world famous national park, working around tourists, instagramming thoroughly oggled geysers in your spare time.
 Your friends back home will check their phones and be all like, “Oh.
 Look at that.
-Taylor’s hanging out at Yellowstone or something.
+Dylan’s hanging out at Yellowstone or something.
 That’s cool.”

 Apply early enough and often enough, and it’s possible that we can make that happen.

 Or, you can snag one of our many, many under the radar internships; clandestine conservation service opportunities located within some of the best kept secrets of America’s national public lands system.
-You’ll get the same kind of Earth-saving, life-changing, resume-expanding, conservation-career launching, experience that you would at the Grand Canyon or Yosemite, but when you post the photos your friends will be like, “What??
+You’ll get the same kind of Earth-saving, life-changing, resume-expanding experience that you would at the Grand Canyon or Yosemite, but when you post the photos your friends will be like, “What??
 Where is that??”

 So?
 What do you say?
-How do you prefer your service adventures?
+How do you prefer your adventures in conservation?
 Middle of the road?
 Or off the beaten path?